Ivan Ivanović (footballer)

-Ivan Ivanović (born 14 September 1989) is a Montenegrin international footballer who plays for Jedinstvo Bijelo Polje in the Montenegrin Second League as a left winger.
+Ivan Ivanović (born 14 September 1989) is a Montenegrin international footballer who plays for Iskra Danilovgrad in the Montenegrin Second League as a left winger.

 Club career

 Born in Bijelo Polje, Ivanović has played for Zora, Jezero, Bar, Čelik Nikšić and Rudar Pljevlja as well as abroad in Kazakhstan, North Macedonia and the Faroe Islands.

 International career

 Ivanović made his debut for Montenegro in a November 2013 friendly match against Luxembourg, coming on as a late substitute for Nemanja Nikolić.
 It remained his sole international appearance.

 Personal life

 Ivanović's brother Igor is also a professional footballer, who has played for Zira in the Azerbaijan Premier League.